 What is machine retrofitting?

-Machine retrofitting is the assessment and modification of existing machines instead of purchasing new machines or "greening" an old machine by adding more energy-efficient engineering features to it.
-The term "retrofitting" refers to adding new engineering features to an older model machine, since this enables you to make use of your older generation machinery equipment until a more modern model becomes available.
+Machine retrofitting and engineering is the assessment and modification of existing machines instead of purchasing new machines or "greening" an old machine by adding more energy-efficient engineering features to it.
+The term "retrofitting" refers to adding new engineering features to an older model machine and updating the machine so that it has a degree of automation.
+Retrofitting a machine enables you to make use of your older generation machinery equipment until a more modern model becomes available.

 Retrofitting production machines is not new.
 The automotive industry has for decades retrofitted older model vehicles with state-of-the-art technology to increase performance, engine efficiency, and safety.